Get insider access

 4. Best Lower Mid-Range Outdoor TV

-If you want high-end outdoor performance but don't want to spend high-end prices, check out the Hisense U7K.
-It's cheaper than anything recommended up to this point, but it looks great as it's basically a slightly dimmer Hisense U8K.
-It has a great Mini LED backlight, letting it simultaneously provide incredibly bright highlights and deep blacks, with barely any blooming around bright objects in dark scenes.
-HDR content looks great, and it supports both Dolby Vision HDR and HDR10+ for the best HDR experience possible, as well as advanced audio formats, like DTS:X over eARC, for the best sound when watching content on physical media.
-Even better, the U7K has very good image processing overall, so it's great for watching streaming or DVD movies on your patio.
+If you want high-end outdoor performance but don't want to spend high-end prices, check out the Hisense U7N.
+It's cheaper than anything recommended up to this point, but it looks great as it's basically a slightly dimmer Hisense U8/U8N.
+It has a great Mini LED backlight, letting it simultaneously provide incredibly bright highlights and deep blacks, although there's some noticeable blooming around bright objects in dark scenes.
+HDR content looks great, and the TV supports both Dolby Vision HDR and HDR10+ for the best HDR experience possible.

-Unfortunately, like the U8K, its viewing angle is sub-par, making it a bad choice for a wide seating arrangement.
+The TV sounds good enough that you can use it without a soundbar, and it also supports advanced audio formats, like DTS:X over eARC, for the best sound when watching content on physical media.
+Even better, the U7N has very good image processing overall, so it's great for watching streaming or DVD movies on your deck.
+Unfortunately, like the U8N, its viewing angle is sub-par, making it a bad choice for a wide seating arrangement.
 It runs the Google TV interface, which is fast and easy to use, and it has a great selection of streaming features, so you're sure to find your favorite shows.
-It's available in four sizes: 55, 65, 75, and 85 inches.

 See our review